Autonomous-Racing-PG/ar-tu-do/README.md

 ## License

-This project is licensed under the MIT and GPLv3 dual licensed - see the [MIT.LICENSE](MIT.LICENSE) and [GPLv3.LICENSE](GPLv3.LICENSE) file for details
+This project (exluded git submodules) is licensed under the MIT and GPLv3 dual licensed - see the [MIT.LICENSE](MIT.LICENSE) and [GPLv3.LICENSE](GPLv3.LICENSE) file for details

 ## Acknowledgments